EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Comprehensive Pathway-Level Modeling of Health Trajectories

 As visualized in ~\cref{summary_attn}, this ensures that output tokens $\{y_1, \dots, y_o\}$ can only attend to the summary tokens $\{s_1, \dots, s_m\}$ and preceding output tokens, creating a bottleneck.
-Following the information bottleneck principle~\cite{tishby99information}, our approach derives a compact representation $\mathbf{S}$ that maximizes mutual information $I(\mathbf{S}; \mathbf{z}_{t+1})$ with the next state $\mathbf{z}_{t+1}$ while constraining $I(\mathbf{S}; \mathbf{Z}_{1:t})$ with the patient history $\mathbf{Z}_{1:t}$ subject to the capacity $m$.
+Following the information bottleneck principle~\citep{tishby99information}, our approach derives a compact representation $\mathbf{S}$ that maximizes mutual information $I(\mathbf{S}; \mathbf{z}_{t+1})$ with the next state $\mathbf{z}_{t+1}$ while constraining $I(\mathbf{S}; \mathbf{Z}_{1:t})$ with the patient history $\mathbf{Z}_{1:t}$ subject to the capacity $m$.
 Consequently, the Summarization Module is driven to compress the most relevant information to predict future states into the summary tokens, while discarding uninformative or redundant details.
 During inference, the summary tokens provide a lightweight embedding of the entire patient history for each data category $c$ in $D_{p,t}$.
 By handling each section separately, this allows us to in most cases include the entire patient history.
 At inference, the input tokens $\{x_1, \dots, x_n\}$ for each category $c$ are combined with the summary tokens $\{s_1, \dots, s_m\}$, and a single forward pass computes their hidden states $\mathbf{H} = \{\mathbf{h}_1, \dots, \mathbf{h}_{n+m}\}$.
 The hidden states of the summary tokens, $\mathbf{H}^\text{summary} = \{\mathbf{h}_{n+1}, \dots, \mathbf{h}_{n+m}\}$ are the final output of the Summary Model.
 This enables efficient summarization of all sections in $D_{p,t}$ without separate models, thus reducing computational overhead.
 Unlike traditional auto-encoder approaches that reconstruct every detail of the input, we optimize summary tokens for forecasting the patient's next state.
 This task-focused approach avoids the inefficiencies associated with generic reconstructions and produces more effective representations for patient pathway prediction.